 Insurance Policy and Annuity Contract Protection: The Texas Insurance Code allows an individual to exempt an unlimited amount of cash value in insurance policies and the proceeds of insurance policies provided to an insured or beneficiary under an insurance policy or annuity contract issued by a life, health, or accident insurance company.

-Personal Property Protection: The Texas Property Code allows a family to exempt qualified personal property having an aggregate fair market value of not more than $60,000.00, exclusive of the amount of any liens, security interests, or other charges encumbering the property.
-A single adult who is not a member of a family may exempt personal property having an aggregate fair market value of not more than $30,000, exclusive of the amount of any liens, security interests, or other charges encumbering the property.
-Qualified personal property includes, but is not limited to the following:
+Personal Property Protection: The Texas Property Code allows a family to claim an exemption for qualified personal property having an aggregate fair market value of not more than $100,000.00, exclusive of the amount of any liens, security interests, or other charges encumbering the property.
+A single adult who is not a member of a family may exempt personal property having an aggregate fair market value of not more than $50,000, exclusive of the amount of any liens, security interests, or other charges encumbering the property.
+Qualified personal property includes, but is not limited to, the following:

 (1) Home furnishings, including family heirlooms;